Pasumpon Muthuramalinga Thevar: Legacy

 After his death, the Forward Bloc entered into a period of decline in Tamil Nadu and Kerala.
 The party leadership was overtaken by Thevar's disciple P.K.
 Mookiah Thevar.
 The party organisation became ridden by splits and disputes.
 In this situation, the major chunk of the Mukulathor vote-bank of the Forward Bloc was overtaken by the Dravida Munnetra Kazhagam and the All India Anna Dravida Munnetra Kazhagam.

 Several official honours have been given to Thevar.
 In 1968 the Pasumpon Muthuramalinga Thevar College was founded in Usilampatti by the then DMK-led state government.
 His biography was included in the high school textbooks in Tamil Nadu.
 In 1971 his cemetery in Pasumpon was converted into an official memorial.
 A life-size portrait of Thevar was installed in the Tamil Nadu assembly in 1980.
 In 1984, after the bifurcation of the Ramnad District the 'Pasumpon Muthuramalingam District' was created.
 On 1 October 2002 the life-size statue of Thevar was unveiled in the Parliament House by the then President of India, A.P.J.
 Abdul Kalam.
 This statue was donated by former Union minister Subramanian Swamy.
 But at the same time his legacy is not entirely uncontroversial.
 At times violence between Thevars and Dalits flare up in the area, and desecrations of monuments of Muthuramalinga Thevar have taken place.

+Thevar Outreach

+On 9 February 2014, The 13-kg gold armour was donated by then Chief Minister of Tamil Nadu Jayalalithaa for adorning the 3.5-feet-tall statue of Pasumpon Muthuramalinga Thevar at Pasumpon in Ramanathapuram district to woo Thevars, an influential OBC community in south Tamil Nadu. ahead of 2014 general election.
+Thevar Community is seen as the traditional vote bank of the AIADMK party in the southern Tamil Nadu since its inception.
+The gold armour is estimated to be worth Rs 4 crore.
+The armour is kept in a nationalised bank locker in madurai.
+After AIADMK party treasurer and the trustee of the memorial signing in the bank, The Golden Armour would be taken out and handed over to the incharge of the memorial every year between 28 and 30 October observe Thevar Jayanthi.